Do you want to prepare for disasters and ensure that you have enough food on hand to survive?

 7. Variety Is Key!

-Ever heard of appetite fatigue?
-It what happens when you eat the same foods over and over again.
-You get so bored with the foods that you lose interest in eating and can lose weight – not something you want to happen during an emergency situation!
+Have you ever heard of appetite fatigue?
+It is what happens when you eat the same foods over and over again.
+You get so bored with the foods that you lose interest in eating and can lose weight – not something you want to happen during an emergency!

 So, while it may seem like a good idea to stockpile 100 cans of chunky tomato soup like Ted Cruz, you should diversify your selection.